Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

 Why is that?

-Before I try to explain it, I'd like to introduce another way to create a private class method:
+Before we jump into the explanation, please take a look at the following code, which is another way to make a class method private.

     class Foo
       class << self